Naga nationalism: Heraka movement

 Heraka was a religious movement led by Haipou Jadonang and his successor Rani Gaidinliu, who sought to establish the legendary kingdom of the Naga people during 1929-33.
 The two aimed at creating a feeling of religious nationalism among the Nagas, mainly the Zeliangrongs (Zeme, Liangmei and Rongmei including Inpui-Kabui).
 They launched an independence struggle against the British, and sought to establish inter-ethnic solidarity and unity.
 However, the movement was not widespread outside of the three Zeliangrong community due to its antagonistic attitude towards Christian converts and the Kukis.
 The movement also developed into a political uprising against the British, which prompted the Government to clamp down on it.

 Naga National Council

 In 1945, C. R. Pawsey, the deputy commissioner of the Naga Hills District, established the Naga Hills District Tribal Council as a forum of the various Naga groups.
 This body replaced the Naga Club, and a year later, developed into a political organization called the Naga National Council (NNC).
 The NNC initially demanded autonomy within the Indian Union and a separate electorate.
+Naga nationalism began to emerge as a secessionist movement under the leadership of Angami Zapu Phizo of the Naga National Council.
+Naga Hills District was just a piece of the colonial frontier province of Assam which consists of the present-day states of Arunachal Pradesh, Assam, Meghalaya, Nagaland, and Mizoram, but nationalists at the time envisioned a larger Naga homeland including areas of Arunachal Pradesh, Assam, Manipur, and land on the other side of the border with Burma (present-day Myanmar).

-However, later, under the leadership of Angami Zapu Phizo, it adopted a secessionist outlook and campaigned for the creation for a sovereign Naga state.
-The NNC declined as differences developed between Phizo and other leaders, and Phizo got the NNC secretary T. Sakhrie assassinated in January 1956.
+The NNC declared independence from Britain on August 14, 1947, the day before India received its independence, and this symbolic act remained a significant moment for Naga nationalism as this would become the first internal conflict in India.
+The NNC organized a separate government in their territory and successfully boycotted the 1952 elections, claiming that Naga support for a sovereign state was unanimous.
+The NNC declined as differences developed between Phizo and other leaders, and Phizo got the NNC secretary T. Sakhrie murdered in January 1956.

+A leaked internal document by the Assam Police detailed the government’s strategy in putting down the insurgency.
+The Assam Police’s strategy was to isolate each village, summon inhabitants to a central location, and search them to identify and apprehend “hostiles.”
+Apprehending “hostiles” was the primary goal.
+Hideouts and camps were to be destroyed, and villages known to harbor insurgents were to be searched thoroughly.